Bert Selen: Musical career

-Selen composed and produced songs for Pee-Wee Herman's comeback shows on Broadway and at the Nokia Theatre in Los Angeles, produced and recorded a rendition of Mr. Big's "To Be with You" with the "Rules of Engagement" cast, and started composing the music for the new Disney Live-action comedy series "Lab Rats".
-He also scored music for "X-Japan's" Sankyo promotional video's.
+Selen composed and produced songs for Pee-Wee Herman's comeback shows on Broadway and at the Nokia Theatre in Los Angeles.
+He produced and recorded a rendition of Mr. Big's "To Be with You" with the Rules of Engagement cast, and started composing the music for Lab Rats.
+He also scored music for X-Japan's Sankyo promotional videos.

-Selen co-wrote, produced and mixed the debut album for “Fire in the Hamptons”, a Los Angeles-based Electro-pop group.
+Selen co-wrote, produced and mixed the debut album for Fire in the Hamptons, a Los Angeles-based electro-pop group.

-Selen operates his Music production company in North Hollywood, CA.
+Selen operates his music production company in North Hollywood, CA.

 Equipment

-Selen is Endorsed by Adams Drums, and Line 6.
+Selen is endorsed by Adams Drums, and Line 6.